KyleRui0202/acme-wines/readme.md

 The last line is to build the database schema for this application.

 ## Configuration
 All the basic environment configuration options should be stored in `.env` file.
 If this file does not exist, you may find an `.env.example ` file.
-Then you copy and past it as `.env` and edit the configuration options including the debugging, logging, databases, queue driver, etc.
+Then you can copy and paste it as `.env` and edit the configuration options including the debugging, logging, databases, queue driver, etc.

-Moreover, there are also configuration files specified for this application in the `config` folder.
-One is `ordercsv` which contains basic configuration about the order CSV to be uploaded, and the other one is `validation`, in which you  may configure the validators to apply for order importing.
+Moreover, there are also configuration files specified for this application in the `config/` folder.
+One is `ordercsv` which contains basic configuration about the order CSV to be uploaded, and the other one is `validation`, in which you may configure the validators to apply to order importing.

 ## Usage
-You may use `curl` command to connect to and use this application:
+You may use `curl` command to connect to and use this application from the console, for example,

 * **/orders/import**: `curl -i -F orders=@[theordercsvfile] [hostname]/orders/import`
 * **/orders**: `curl -i [hostname]/orders?valid=1&limit=30&state=ny$name_partial_match=Dav`
-* **/orders/{id}** `curl -i [hostname]/orders/3`
+* **/orders/{id}**: `curl -i [hostname]/orders/3`

 ## Application Structure
 This application is working based on [Lumen installation](http://lumen.laravel.com/).
-The core code are located in the `app/` folder, in which I implemented the routing (`app/Http/route.php`), controller (`app/Http/Controllers/OrdersController`) and model (`app/Order.php`).
+The core code are located in the `app/` folder, in which I implemented the routing (`app/Http/routes.php`), controller (`app/Http/Controllers/OrdersController.php`) and model (`app/Order.php`).

 I also wrap two independent tasks (result filtering of `orders` and order importing) into `jobs`, and dispatch them from the controller.